Angel2mp3/Grok-Enhancer/README.md

 **Privacy Custom Words** — add your own words/phrases in the settings panel to hide/blur chats matching terms not already covered by the built-in categories.

 **Panic Hotkey** — set a keyboard shortcut (default `Ctrl+Shift+H`) that instantly toggles Privacy Mode on or off from anywhere, including while typing in the chat composer.
 Hidden automatically on mobile, since there's no keyboard to trigger it.
+If you're inside a chat that matches your privacy settings when it turns on, you're automatically moved to a new chat and the tab title is masked.

 **Auto-Lock on Idle** — optionally turns Privacy Mode **on** automatically after a period of no mouse, keyboard, scroll, or tab activity (default 5 minutes, configurable).
 Useful if you step away from an unlocked machine.

 **PIN Lock** — set a 4-digit PIN (in the settings panel) to require it before Privacy Mode can be turned **off**, whether that's via the panel checkbox or the Panic Hotkey.
-The settings panel itself always opens freely — the PIN only stops someone else from switching Privacy Mode off once it's on.
-Changing or resetting an existing PIN also requires entering it first. **This is not fullproof, if the script is turned off from the userscript manager it can bypass this, this isnt something that can be changed**
+Once a PIN is set it also protects turning off Auto-Lock on Idle, turning off Blur Chats, opening the Privacy Custom Words manager, and disabling any privacy category.
+The settings panel itself always opens freely — the PIN only stops someone else from weakening your protections.
+Changing or resetting an existing PIN also requires entering it first. **This is not foolproof: it's a deterrent against casual snooping, not real encryption, and uninstalling the script from the userscript manager bypasses it entirely.**

+**Forgot your PIN?** Clearing site data for grok.com (or deleting the script's `GrokEnhancer_…` localStorage keys in your browser's dev tools) wipes all of the script's settings, including the PIN.
+If you want to keep your other settings, export them first via **Other → Export Settings** at the bottom of the menu, then re-import after the reset.

-**Hide Username / Hide Email / Hide Avatar** — hide your account name, email, and/or profile picture in the sidebar footer.
-All three default **off** and apply automatically whenever Privacy Mode is enabled, but each can be switched on individually if you want that piece of your identity hidden while Privacy Mode is on.
+**Hide Username / Hide Email / Hide Avatar / Hide X Username / Hide Birth Year** — hide your account name, email, profile picture, linked X handle, and/or birth year.
+These cover the sidebar footer *and* Grok's settings "Account" panel — in settings they show a "Hidden by Privacy Mode" placeholder instead of going blank, so it's clear why they're missing (hiding the X username also removes its link, so the handle can't leak via hover).
+All five default **off** and apply automatically whenever Privacy Mode is enabled, but each can be switched on individually.

 ---